corda/token-sdk/docs/IWantTo.md

 to spend from `Vault`, generating possible change outputs, adding inputs and outputs with new holders to the transaction with `MoveTokenCommand`, finalisation and distribution list update.
 Notary is chosen based on the inputs notary.
 We don't support notary change for now.
 Call these flows for one `TokenType` at a time.
-If you need to do multiple token types in one transaction then create a new flow, calling `addMoveTokens` for each token type.
+If you need to do multiple instances of token type in one transaction then create a new flow, calling `addMoveTokens` for each token.
 As previously confidential versions generate new identities for use in output states.

 #### Moving tokens fungible tokens